hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local.md

 ### Fabric Interoperation Node SDK

 A library, as companion to the `hyperledger/fabric-sdk-node`, is defined in the `sdks/fabric/interoperation-node-sdk` folder.
 This contains functions for Fabric Gateway-based applications to exercise interoperation capabilities via relays and also a number of utility/helper functions.
 The Fabric-CLI tool, which we will use later, depends on this library.
-This library is published as github packages here: [hyperledger-labs packages](https://github.com/orgs/hyperledger-labs/packages), thus it is **not required** to build this library for the testnet demo.

 To build the library, do the following:
 - Navigate to the `sdks/fabric/interoperation-node-sdk` folder.